 WHQR Interview WHQR Radio Midday Interview with Gina Gambony October 2015

 Wilma Magazine.
 December 2013.
 “Slowing Down: Eating Mindfully During the Holidays. ”

 Wrightsville Beach Magazine.
 January 2014.
 “Live Well.”

 UNC-Asheville College for Seniors: Writing From Life; Witness Narratives: Stories of Survival

 UNC-Wilmington Osher Lifelong Learning Institute: Meditation for Stress Reduction

-Private Classes & Workshops: Mindfulness-Based Stress Reduction; Mindfulness & Writing for Healing; Narrative Witnessing: Stories of Survival; The Heart of Self-Compassion; Awakening the Heart to Joy; Creating Clear Intentions for Your Life.
+Private Classes & Workshops: Mindfulness-Based Stress Reduction; Mindfulness & Writing for Healing; Narrative Witnessing: Stories of Survival; The Heart of Self-Compassion; Awakening the Heart to Joy; Creating Clear Intentions.

 The North Carolina Humanities Council Standing Together Grant recipient 2015.